reidycolm/MS3-Project/README.md

     *   **Search Recipes**
-        -  To pass this test, I checked to ensure that when an ingredient was searched for, only the corresponding recipes would appear below.
+        -  To pass this test, I checked to ensure that when an ingredient or recipe name was searched for, only the corresponding recipes would appear below.
 I also tested to see if the correct flash message appeared when an empty search was entered.
         -  The result was a pass.

     *   **Buttons & Links**
         -  To pass this test, I made sure that every button and link that I implemented into the application did what they were supposed to do when clicked.
 For example, the view more button in the card panel loaded the correct view_recipe page.
-        -  The result was a pass.
+        -  The result were all passes.

 - #### Bugs

     * **Card Panel**
-        -  When I first implemented the card-panel on the recipes page, they were't aligned when a recipe with a long name was loaded in via the database.
+        -  When I first implemented the card-panel on the recipes page, they weren't aligned when a recipe with a long name was loaded in via the database.
 The header text would flow onto the line below causing the panel to become longer and made everything look out of position.
 In order to fix this, I wrote some css using the whitespace nowrap attributes.
 This fixed the bug.

 ## Deployment